 1b - Social Security, Retirement, or Disability: Input here the amount received from any of these programs.

 2 - Net profit (or loss) from the Schedule C: Input the profit or losses from Schedule C’s.

 3 - Combine the lines above

 4 - Multiply the line above (3) by 92.35% (.9235).
 If this amount is less than $400, no self-employment tax is due.
 Put the total amount after multiplying here.

 5 - Self-employment tax.
 If the amount on line 4 is:

 6. Deduction for one-half of self-employment tax.
 Multiply line 5 by 50% (.50).
 Enter the result here and on Form 1040, line 27, or Form 1040NR, line 27.
-This is where you can deduct one half of your self-employment tax amount from your taxable income that’s subject to income tax.
-This allowance makes sure you pay a lower amount on overall income tax because of the self-employment tax you pay.
+One half of the self-employment tax amount from taxable income that’s subject to income tax can be deducted here.
+This allowance makes sure self-employed and contract workers pay a lower amount on overall income tax because of the self-employment tax they pay.

-The amount you calculate on the Schedule SE you will then need to plug into the corresponding lines on the 1040 form.
+The amount calculated on the Schedule SE needs to be plugged into the corresponding lines on the 1040 form.

 $0.99 per payment